Fall Orientation: Tuesday - Thursday, August 19-21, 2014

 Past Peer Mentors

-While orientation for international students who have studied less than a year in the U.S. is three days; there is also a semester course for 1 credit- KSP 106 - Education & Culture in the United States.
+While orientation for international students who have studied less than a year in the U.S. is three days; there is also a semester course for 1 credit- KSP 106 - Education and Culture in the United States.
 This course gives students, who are new to this country and to the U.S. higher education, a broad overview of the U.S. educational system, and provides a forum for discussion and comparison of customs and beliefs as they affect relationships among students and professors.
 You will be provided information on registration procedures for this class during orientation.